gurkanceylan41/Udemig-Academy/README.md

 # Udemig-Academy

-Udemiğ-Academy is a modern educational platform developed using Bootstrap.
+Udemig-Academy is a modern educational platform developed using Bootstrap.

 # Features
 1. Fully Responsive Design